eric-fz/eric-fz.github.io/about.md

 ### Me

-Hi there!
-I'm Eric, a sophomore at MIT studying mechanical engineering, robotics, and management.
-I also dabble in graphic design, art, and photography in my limited free time.
-Here you'll find a collection of projects I've worked on individually and with friends.
-My resume is linked [here](/resume.pdf).
+I'm Eric, a senior at MIT studying Mechanical Engineering with a concentration in Controls, Instrumentation, and Robotics.
+I like building things and teams both.
+My resume is linked [here](/EricZhou_Resume_2026.pdf).
 If you have any questions, feel free to email me at [ericz@mit.edu](mailto:ericz@mit.edu).

 ### Experience
-At MIT, I am the Suspension Lead of MIT's Formula SAE team, MIT Motorsports.
-I also work with my friends on personal electromechanical projects.
-This past summer, I was an Engineering Intern for a battery technology start-up Group14 Technologies, reflective of my passion for deep-tech hardware startups and large-scale manufacturing.
-I've also dipped my toes in research at MIT's DeCoDE Lab, where I worked on a project developing a computationally generated dataset of virtual geartrains throughout my first year.
+In the summer of 2025, I worked on Starlink at SpaceX, as a Mechanical Engineering intern on the solar mechanisms team.
+The summer prior, I worked at a smaller space company, Varda Space Industries, where I helped develop payload mechanisms for their fourth ever reentry vehicle, Winnebago 4.
+My contributions launched into space in June 2025.
+In the 2024-2025 school year, I was Team Captain of MIT's Formula SAE team, where we placed 9th at the FSAE Electric Competition in Michigan, with our first four-wheel drive racecar.
+This was following my stint as Suspenion Lead in 2023-2024.
+I also have dabbled in research at MIT, working as an Undergraduate Researcher at the DeCoDE and D'arbeloff Laboratories.